tanin47/superintendent/README.md

 Superintendent
 ===============

-Write SQL on CSV files.
+Load multiple CSVs and write SQL

 Please see the release page to download.